Proper Introduction Instructions

 Loss of Appetite: It can take some pets a few days to build up their appetites.
 Don't stews too much if they don't want to eat right away.
 If this persists for a few days, call your veterinarian.

 Diarrhea/vomiting: Dog’s react to stress with their stomachs.
-Seeing mild, loose stool or an episode of vomiting is normal.
+They also get an upset stomach from switching their food.
+Sometimes seeing mild, loose stool or an episode of vomiting is normal.
 If it more intense than this call your vet!
-I suggest feeding them boiled chicken and white rice for the first two days and then gradually add dog food.
+I suggest feeding them boiled chicken and white rice for the first few days and then gradually add dog food.

 Introducing your dog: It’s best to let dogs become familiar with each other on neutral territory: outdoors.
 Each dog should be walked separately on a leash, and each walker should have a bag of high-value treats or food broken into small pieces.
 At first, walk the dogs at a distance where they can see each other but are not too provoked by each other’s presence.
 If the dogs are not showing any negative behaviors, reward them with treats just for seeing each other.
 For example, when the dog you’re walking looks at the other dog, you can say “Good boy!” in a happy, friendly voice and give him a treat.
 Repeat often.
 Do this about 3 times a day.
 Watch carefully for body postures that indicate a defensive or wary response, including hair standing up on the dog's back, teeth baring, growling, a stiff-legged gait or a prolonged stare.
 If you see such postures, either when the dogs are at a distance or near each other, immediately and calmly interrupt the interaction by interesting the dog in something else.
 If the dogs seem relaxed and comfortable, you can shorten the distance between them.
 Again, offer treats to the dogs any time they look at each other in a relaxed manner.
 It’s possible that the dogs will just want to play with each other by the middle of the walk.
 It’s also possible that it will take more time before the dogs are comfortable enough to walk side by side.
 The most important thing is to take this introduction slowly.
 The more patient you are, the better your chance of success.
 Do not force the dogs to interact.
 Once the dogs are able to view each other at a close proximity, allow one dog to walk behind the other, and then switch.
 If the dogs remain comfortable, allow them to walk side by side.
 Finally, let the dogs interact under close supervision.
 If one or both dogs show any signs of stress or agitation, proceed more slowly with the introduction.